Getting Started with MetaMonster

 This guide walks you through a basic MetaMonster workflow - as you follow along you’ll:

-3. Identify the keywords AI thinks your pages are optimized for
+- Identify the keywords AI thinks your pages target

 Step 1: Crawl your site